SuchithSridhar/AdventOfCode2024/README.md

 - Day 17 only has the "hardcoded" solution to my input.
 Need to adapt it to general inputs by making a few assumptions.

+- Day 18 part 2 is easily optimizable by keeping track of the path and not having to restart from the start each time a memory byte is placed.